Radmila Bakočević: Biography

 In 1972, Bakočević made her first appearance in Paris at the Palais Garnier as Norma.
 She returned many times to Paris during the 1970s, performing in all of the major houses in that city.
 In 1973 she made her debut with the Philadelphia Lyric Opera Company as Amelia in Un ballo in maschera with Plácido Domingo and Bernabé Martí alternating as Riccardo, Cornell MacNeil as Renato, Lili Chookasian as Ulrica and Patricia Wise as Oscar.
 She appeared in 1982 in the title role of Puccini's Turandot at the Deutsche Oper am Rhein, a role she repeated in Dublin in December 1986.

 Bakočević's many other appearances between 1963 and 1982 included performances at the Staatsoper Berlin, the Bavarian State Opera, the Bolshoi Theatre, the Grand Théâtre de Bordeaux, the Grand Théâtre de Genève, the Hamburg State Opera, the Hungarian National Opera, La Fenice, the Liceu, the Opéra National de Paris, the Palacio de Bellas Artes, the Polish National Opera, the Romanian National Opera, Bucharest, the Teatro Colón, the Teatro Comunale Florence, the Teatro dell'Opera di Roma, the Teatro di San Carlo, the Teatro Massimo, the Teatro Nacional de São Carlos, the Teatro Regio di Parma, and the Teatro Regio di Torino to name just a few.

 A spinto soprano, Bakočević sang a wide repertoire that encompassed works from the 17th through the 20th century.
 She particularly excelled in portraying Puccini and Verdi heroines and was also admired for a handful of roles in operas by Strauss and Wagner.
 She also sang in a number of Russian and Czech operas by composers like Rimsky-Korsakov, Smetana, and Tchaikovsky.
 She sang three roles in French; Giulietta in Jacques Offenbach's Les Contes d'Hoffmann, Marguerite in Charles Gounod's Faust and Micaela in Georges Bizet's Carmen.
 She did, however, possess a flexible enough voice to tackle several bel canto roles by Bellini and Donizetti.

 Since retiring from the stage, Bakočević works as a professor of singing at several universities.
-Currently, she is a member of the voice faculty at the University of Arts in Belgrade where she also served as the university's Rector from 1998 to 2000.
+Currently, she is the emeritus professor in the Faculty of Musuc at the University of Arts in Belgrade where she also served as the university's Rector from 1998 to 2000.
 She is also a member of the Association of Musical Artists of Serbia.